AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

    *Add Auth Per Aggregator property*

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
-The property will be added only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+The **Auth per Aggregator** property will be added only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 Once added, select **Yes** to enable **Auth per Aggregator** property for a selected integration.